jackokring/thing/README.md

 when I get there (or got there).
 Generic time independent documentation is difficult.
 Although not half as difficult as mass independent physics.

 I couldn't decide a name and so `thing` came to my mined.
 I hope `Mojang` doesn't mined.
 Ah, the jokes!
+I can feel the Arctic Carpenter Crafting Christmas crowd vibes in the air.

 ## Features